zhmcclient/zhmc-ansible-modules/docs/source/modules/zhmc_lpar.rst

 state
   The desired state for the LPAR:

   * ``inactive``: Ensures that the LPAR is inactive (i.e. status is 'not-activated').
 Properties cannot be updated.
+The LPAR is deactivated if needed.

   * ``operating``: Ensures that the LPAR is operating (i.e. status is 'operating' or 'acceptable'), and then ensures that the LPAR properties have the specified values.
+The LPAR is first activated if needed, and then loaded if needed (when auto-load is not set).

   * ``updated``: Ensures that the LPAR properties have the specified values.
-Requires that the LPAR is operating but does not activate it if that is not the case.
+Requires that the LPAR is at least active (i.e. status is 'not-operating', 'operating' or 'acceptable') but does not activate the LPAR if that is not the case.

   * ``facts``: Returns the current LPAR properties.